-The County shall not hinder or discipline an employee for exercising any rights or benefits provided in the Memorandum of Understanding.
+The County shall not take any action for which the express or primary purpose is to hinder an employee from, or penalize an employee for, exercising any rights or receiving any benefits provided in this Memorandum.

 Section 2.
 Payroll Deduction